 One evening, I went along to a meeting and heard parents describing what was happening in their children’s ‘Bible in Schools’ programmes.
 It became clear to me that religious instruction is not innocuous.
 It denigrates non-Christians, and promotes a single religion, rather than objectively educating about a number of religions and worldviews.

 Our rapidly changing New Zealand population means that the religious instruction syllabus promoted by the Churches ‘Education’ Commission does not meet the needs of children and families from diverse backgrounds.
-Tanya Jacob and I believe this is a breach of New Zealand’s Human Rights Act, which is why we are taking this case to the High Court.
+Tanya Jacob and I believe this is a breach of New Zealand’s Human Rights Act, which is why she is taking this case to the High Court.